bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 - [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
 - [ ] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions